-ARTICLE 131: RETIREMENT
+ARTICLE 13: RETIREMENT

-1. For all employees, except those deemed "new members" within the meaning of the California Public Employees' Pension Reform Act of 2013, the following shall apply:

-- 4.(a) Retirement Formula: Per California Government Code 21362.2, also known as the 3% @ 50 plan. - 2.(b) The City has contracted with PERS for the One-Year Final Compensation option, "single highest year" (Government Code Section 20042). - 3-(c) Employees shall pay the nine percent (9%) member contribution.
-Employees shall also pay an additional three percent (3%) retirement contribution as cost sharing pursuant to Government Code section 20516(af).
-In accordance with IRS Code section 414(h)(2), the cost sharing will then be treated as a pre-tax deduction. - 4.2.
-For all employees deemed "new members" within the meaning of the California Public Employees' Pension Reform Act of 2013, the following shall apply: - a.(a) Retirement Formula: 2.7% @ 57 retirement formula per Government Code 7522.25(d). - Final compensation based on the highest annual average pensionable compensation during the three consecutive years of employment immediately preceding the effective date of his or her retirement or some other 36 consecutive month period designated by the employee per Government Code section 7522.32(a). - Employee Paid Retirement Contribution: Such employees shall pay the higher of twelve percent (12%) or the rate which CalPERS informs the City (each year) that new members are required to pay for their employee retirement contribution one half the total normal cost rate.
-If the rate established by CalPERS (each year) is below twelve percent (12%), the remaining contribution up to twelve percent (12%) is made per Any amount of such employee's retirement contribution which is above the total normal cost rate (i.e., if the half the normal cost rate goes below 12%) shall be paid in accordance with Government Code section 20516(af).
-In accordance with IRS Code section 414(h)(2), the cost sharing will then be treated as a pre-tax deduction. - 5.3.
-The City contracts for the following additional optional benefits with CalPERS: - a.a) 1959 Survivor's Benefit: The City's contract with CalPERS provides the basic level of the 1959 Survivor's Benefit per Government Code section 21571. - b.b) Military Service Credit: The City's contract with CalPERS provides the Military Service Credit option set forth in Government Code section 21024. - e.c) Credit for Unused Sick Leave set forth in Government Code section 20965. - d.d) Post Retirement Survivor Allowance as set forth at Government Code sections 21624, 21626 and 21628.
+- 1. For all employees, except those deemed "new members" within the meaning of the California Public Employees' Pension Reform Act of 2013, the following shall apply: - (a) Retirement Formula: Per California Government Code 21362.2, also known as the 3% @ 50 plan. - (b) The City has contracted with PERS for the One-Year Final Compensation option, "single highest year" (Government Code Section 20042). - (c) Employees shall pay the nine percent (9%) member contribution.
+Employees shall also pay an additional three percent (3%) retirement contribution as cost sharing pursuant to Government Code section 20516(a).
+In accordance with IRS Code section 414(h)(2), the cost sharing will then be treated as a pre-tax deduction. - 2.
+For all employees deemed "new members" within the meaning of the California Public Employees' Pension Reform Act of 2013, the following shall apply: - (a) Retirement Formula: 2.7% @ 57 retirement formula per Government Code 7522.25(d). - (b) Final compensation based on the highest annual average pensionable compensation during the three consecutive years of employment immediately preceding the effective date of his or her retirement or some other 36 consecutive month period designated by the employee per Government Code section 7522.32(a). - (c) Employee Paid Retirement Contribution: Such employees shall pay the higher of twelve percent (12%) or the rate which CalPERS informs the City (each year) that new members are required to pay for their employee retirement contribution.
+If the rate established by CalPERS (each year) is below twelve percent (12%), the remaining contribution up to twelve percent (12%) is made per Government Code section 20516(a).
+In accordance with IRS Code section 414(h)(2), the cost sharing will then be treated as a pre-tax deduction. - 3.
+The City contracts for the following additional optional benefits with CalPERS: - (a) 1959 Survivor's Benefit: The City's contract with CalPERS provides the basic level of the 1959 Survivor's Benefit per Government Code section 21571. - (b) Military Service Credit: The City's contract with CalPERS provides the Military Service Credit option set forth in Government Code section 21024. - (c) Credit for Unused Sick Leave set forth in Government Code section 20965. - (d) Post Retirement Survivor Allowance as set forth at Government Code sections 21624, 21626 and 21628.

-ARTICLE 142: HEALTH CARE, OTHER INSURANCES & RETIREE MEDICAL
+ARTICLE 14: HEALTHCARE, OTHER INSURANCES & RETIREE MEDICAL